Get an annual AARP membership for only $12. Limited time offer.

 Does Medicare Cover Memory Care Costs?

-Medicare, unfortunately, doesn’t cover memory care costs when the care is provided at an assisted living facility or a dedicated memory care community.
+Medicare, unfortunately, doesn’t cover memory care costs when care is provided at an assisted living facility or a dedicated memory care community.
 There are exceptions, however.
 Medicare might cover care costs under specific conditions, often limited to 100 days for skilled nursing care.
-For instance, inpatient hospital care that meets certain criteria, select medical items, and some doctor consultations fall under Medicare’s coverage.
-Additionally, many prescription drugs are covered by Medicare Part D. When a dementia patient enters hospice care, Medicare often covers most, if not all, of the care costs.
+For instance, inpatient hospital care that meets certain criteria, select medical items, and some doctor consultations fall under Medicare's coverage.
+Additionally, many prescription drugs are covered by Medicare Part D. When a dementia patient enters hospice care, Medicare often covers most, if not all, care costs.

-To learn about more specifics concerning Medicare coverage, see Medicare’s website.
-Also read more about Medicare eligibility, Medicare costs, and caregiver resources.
+To learn about more specifics concerning Medicare coverage, see Medicare's website.
+Also, read more about Medicare eligibility, Medicare costs, and caregiver resources.

 Medicare special-needs plans (SNPs) are available for persons with dementia.
 SNPs are Medicare Advantage plans specializing in care for beneficiaries with dementia.